Queen of the Night (song): Critical reception

 A reviewer from AllMusic complimented "Queen of the Night" as "a first-rate urban pop song that skillfully captures Houston at her best."
-Larry Flick from Billboard commented, "If anyone can successfully bring house music back to pop radio, it's Houston", describing it as "a wickedly catchy ditty, armed with a chorus that will stick in your mind like sinfully sweet brain candy."
+Larry Flick from Billboard magazine commented, "If anyone can successfully bring house music back to pop radio, it's Houston", describing it as "a wickedly catchy ditty, armed with a chorus that will stick in your mind like sinfully sweet brain candy."
 Troy J. Augusto from Cash Box named it Pick of the Week, writing that "it's actually one of Houston's least impressive single releases—but its aggressive vocal delivery and En Vogue-like flow will probably make for another chart-topper."
 A reviewer from CD Universe felt that Houston "continues to mine her rich vein of ornate balladry and pop-flavored dance workouts, [like] on her own 'Queen of the Night,' with its percolating upbeat production a la L.A.
 Reid & Babyface."
+Houston biographer Ted Cox called the song a "thumping metallic funk number" that he described as "uncharacteristic for Whitney, but perfectly fitting with Rachel [Marron], her character in [The Bodyguard]."
+He further wrote that the song "gives the impression that Whitney was letting a little of her 'raunchy' side show under the guise of playing a part."

 Chris Willman of the L.A.
 Times assessed the song negatively, "The only obvious dud (on the album) is 'Queen of the Night,' a silly stab at hard-rock that's almost a dead ringer for En Vogue's "Free Your Mind", particularly where her vocals are multi tracked."
 Howard Cohen from The Miami Herald said the singer "slips into a downright funky mode on the R&B workout".
 Dave Piccioni from Music Weeks RM Dance Update stated that Houston "returns to the pure house sound with this wonderful CJ Mackintosh collaboration", remarking that she "is in as full vocal form as ever and the gospelled vocal harmonies are sweet and strong."
 Another RM editor, James Hamilton, called it a "CJ Mackintosh remixed pleasant but bland jiggly garage-style loper".
 Stephen Holden from The New York Times deemed it a "run-of-the-mill dance tune".
 Popdose compared its production to Janet Jackson's "Black Cat".
 Arion Berger from Rolling Stone said that "on "Queen of the Night", L.A. and Babyface start out stomping and never stop, letting Houston belt riotously along until she drops or they do.
 (They do.)"
 USA Today writer James T. Jones IV described it as a surprise, "rocking" tune.
 James Hunter from Vibe noted that it lets the remixer replace the producer's "guitar slams with snare-happy waves of glowing rhythm that add up to disco for a generation that's unsure whether disco is nostalgic or eternal."